 Inadequately pack the orchid so arrives damaged

 This is common sense.
 You, the vendor have an obligation to minimise the chances of the plant being disturbed or damaged during transit.
 The plant or flask should be well-packed in newspaper or foam packaging inside a cardboard box or tube.
-Never use only a courier or post bag, that’s asking for a badly damaged plant and subsequent return and/or negative feedback.
+Never use just a post bag, that’s asking for a badly damaged plant and subsequent return and/or negative feedback.

 Post the orchid immediately prior to a forecast of extreme weather

 I have not had the displeasure of experiencing this yet.
-It’s something more to worry about in the Northern Hemisphere during their very cold and icy winters.
-Here in sunny Australia, perhaps a forecast of heatwave conditions might be of concern.
+It’s something more to worry about in the Northern Hemisphere during their long and freezing winters.
+Here in sunny Australia, perhaps a forecast of heatwave conditions might be more relevant.

 Post the orchid out on a Thursday or Friday

 I’ve experienced this as a buyer and it makes me uneasy.
 One delivery of several seedlings received survived at least four days in the post (including two days over the weekend most likely sitting in a mail sorting centre).
 A plant could dry out within a few days in warm weather.
 Always send your plants out on a Monday or Tuesday.
 Most buyers will be happy to wait a few extra days to ensure they receive stronger, healthier plants.

 Change the name of the orchid being auctioned